Getting Started with Microsoft Stream

 Microsoft Stream is part of the Microsoft Office 365 suite of tools.
 It is designed to be a way of

-sharing video content across an organization.
+sharing video content across an organization or a classroom and is tightly integrated

 The admin page for a MS Stream video